-With offices in Virginia, Maryland, and Colorado, our team of traffic engineers manages traffic and transportation challenges for clients across the country.
+With offices in the Washington, DC region (Virginia, Maryland) and North Carolina, the Wells + Associates team of traffic engineers manages traffic and transportation challenges for clients across the country.

 We provide a full range of traffic engineering services to private real estate developers, public agencies, and institutions such as universities and schools, nationwide.

 To view some of our sample traffic engineering projects, visit our online project portfolio.

 We offer the following services:

 - Traffic Impact Studies

 - Queuing Studies